bgoodr/arduino-mk-utils/README.md

 Example(s) are under the ./sketches subdirectory.
-The examples show a sketch Makefile that works just like the Arduino-Makefile sketch makefiles, but of course with the addition of dependency management.
+The examples show a sketch Makefile that works just like the Arduino-Makefile sketch Makefiles (is a child Makefile), but of course with the addition of dependency management.
 You still have to set certain variables required by Arduino-Makefile such as MONITOR_PORT.

 To compile, upload, and run a blink sketch: